oktadev/okta-blog/_source/_posts/2022-02-28-shopping-app-with-node-minio.md

 In the `services/minio-handler.js` file, we import `minio` and instantiate a `minioClient` object with the play server's endpoint, port and access keys.
 Access & Secret keys to the play server are open to public use.

 We use the [listObjects]( https://docs.minio.io/docs/javascript-client-api-reference#listObjects) method to get a list of all the files from the minio-store bucket. `listObjects` returns product URLs which are pushed into an array called `assets`.
-We will export this array so that it can be imported into the different routes of the application.
+We will export this array so that it can be imported into the different routes of the application defined in the `index.js` file.

-**NOTE**: When running minio server locally also add `secure: false,` to the code above.
+**NOTE**: If you are running a MinIO server locally, add `secure: false,` to the code above.

 ## Create views for the application